-The North Atlantic Division is implementing efficiencies for improving energy and water consumption at our civil works projects.
-We are doing this through operational changes, use of hybrid vehicles, improving lighting and HVAC systems, installation and development of renewable energy, installation of geothermal systems and more efficient pumps to meet our sustainability goals.
+The North Atlantic Division is implementing efficiencies for improving energy and water consumption at our civil works and military projects.
+We are doing this through operational changes, use of hybrid vehicles, improving lighting and HVAC systems, installation and development of renewable energy, installation of solar, geothermal, wind turbines and more efficient mechanical and electrical systems to meet our sustainability goals.